brettvac/brettvac.github.io/docs/index.md

 ### Embed videos directly into Joomla! articles without using Iframes
 Learn [how to display YouTube and Vimeo videos inside articles or modules using a shortcode](https://naftee.com/embed-video-without-iframe-Joomla.html).
 Show vids without iframes as fast-loading façades with the Lite Vid Embed content plugin for Joomla!.

+### Embed a Dropbox Folder on a Joomla! website
+With this plugin, you can [easily embed a Dropbox folder directly in your Joomla! content](https://naftee.com/embed-dropbox-joomla-website.html) using a simple shortcode after creating an app.